bnagy/crashwalk/README.md

 ## TODO

 Add NSQ support.
-Add docker support.
+Add docker support. (j/k)

+## Bugs

+For `-afl` mode, README.txt files that do not contain a command separator (`--`) are not parsed correctly.
+The best way to work around this issue is to use a separator if launching `afl-fuzz` manually or to use [afl-launch](https://github.com/bnagy/afl-launch).
+Resolving this issue would mean emulating C getopt, which I am disinclined to spend time doing - patches welcome!

 ## Contributing